What Are The 6 Main Stress?

 Psychological Symptoms

 Psychological symptoms of stress may manifest as heightened anxiety, restlessness, irritability, or a constant sense of worry.
-Individuals may also experience difficulty concentrating, racing thoughts, or a feeling of being overwhelmed.
+Individuals may also experience difficulty concentrating, racing thoughts, or feeling overwhelmed.

 Behavioral Symptoms